 I am describing two methods here.
 You can either do this using an oven or you could roast these veggies in a pan.

-Take a bunch of Asparagus, wash them and cut them in 2cm length pieces.
+Take a bunch of Asparagus, wash them and cut them in approximately 2 cm long pieces.

 Halve two tomatoes and keep them aside.